Climate Change

 (Transition Risks) Technology

-• Increased cost of introducing PFCs abatement equipment to the new building.
+• Increased cost of introducing PFCs abatement equipment in the new building.

 Upgrading electricity infrastructure